dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 There are lots of advice on how to conduct code reviews, but it is too general.
 It focuses on:

-- how to prepare for the review
+1. how to prepare yourself and the code for the review
-- how to write the review comments
+2. how to write the review comments
+3. improving effectiveness of code reviews
-- enforcing coding standards
+4. enforcing coding standards
-- improving test coverage

 ---
-## Posting a code review
+## Creating a pull request

-1. Post a separate review for each meaningful change
+1. Create a pull request for each meaningful change
     - unrelated small improvements can get a in-place review
+2. Make sure that the commits in the pull requests are
+    - meaningful and atomic
+    - properly tagged for the ChangeLog
-2. Remove generated files from the review
+3. Keep generated files in a separate commit in the pull request
-    - unless you have changed the code that generates them

 ---
-## Posting a code review
+## Creating a pull request

-3. Explain how you have tested the changes
-4. Add any notes that will help the reviewer
-    - link to design document
+4. Add the JIRA task in the pull request title or summary
-    - link to JIRA task
+    - this will add link from JIRA to the pull request as well
+5. Link the design document

 ---
 ## Posting a code review

 > Do review your changes before asking others to review them

+1. Did you do all of the above?
+2. Try to re-read and re-understand the code, without using the knowledge in your head gathering while writing it.
+3. Check for smells.
+4. Check for coding style violations.

 ---
 ## Writing review comments

-1. Not personal
-2. Non judgemental
+1. Non judgemental
+2. Not personal

 ---
 ## Review Comments